dplate/alpine-route/README.md

 On a high resolution map (displayed in 2D) a route between two points must be planned.
 Goal is to find the route which can be built with minimal costs.
 Costs are determined by the length of the route, the length of tunnels and the length of bridges.
 There are also hard limitations: how steep a route can be (e.g. not too steep for a train) or how tight bends can be (e.g. not too tight for motor ways).

+The current development version can by "played" here: https://dplate.github.io/alpine-route/

 ## Todo

 - [X] Automate process to create high resolution height maps from public available data